vb100/MLOps-Notes/README.md

 > <h4>Step #3.
 Create a test class</h4>
 > <p>Now we need to create some testing cases for the code we want to test.
 In order to create these test cases, we need to create a test class that inherit from <code>unittest</code> <code>TestCase</code>.
 To do this, we first going to create a class, we will call this class as <code>TestCalc()</code>.
 Inside this class we set the inheritence as an argument <code>unittest.TestCase</code>.</p>

+> <h4>Step #4.
+Create a Class test method</h4>
+> <p>Now, we are able to write our first test.
+To do it, we will write a method.
+Method must to start with <code>test_</code>.
+This naming convention is required so that when we run this the system knows which method represent tests.</p>